 - Module D (Production Quality Assurance): Proves the factory maintains quality consistently.
 This requires an annual audit by the Class Surveyor.

 You need both.
 If a supplier sends you only Module B, you cannot install the door.
-The Wheelmark on the product must be followed by two numbers: the Notified Body number and the year of manufacture (e.g., 0098/23).
+The Wheelmark on the product must be followed by two numbers: the Notified Body number and the year of manufacture23 (e.g., 0098/23).

 Certifications from Major Classification Societies (IACS)